-7.03.01: Do all of the documents noted in the preventive control plan accurately reflect plan requirements for the preventive controls?
+6.03.01: Do all of the documents noted in the HACCP Plan accurately reflect plan requirements for the CCPs?

-Total compliance (15 points): All documents noted in the preventive control plans, charts, and procedures should be in place for preventive controls (where relevant), for example process preventive controls.
-Records should reflect the plan requirements.
-Check current logs against the preventive control plan and check that document version codes match.
-Check to see if the right version of the log is being used i.e. if the plan was updated and new parameters were chosen, and if the forms were revised, are the revised forms being used by the workers.
+Total compliance (15 points): All documents noted in the HACCP plan should be in place for monitoring of the CCP(s).
+Check current logs against the HACCP plan and check that document version codes match.
+Check to see if the right version of the log is being used i.e. if the plan was updated and new parameters were chosen and the forms were revised, are the revised forms being used by the CCP operators.
 Usually this is monitoring logs, but if logs are mentioned in the verification section of the CCPs, these should also be checked.
 Electronic records should be checked to ensure that the correct version is being used.

-- Single instance of a preventive control log in place, but the "version" of the log in use is different from that in the preventive control plan i.e. the details are different or there are omissions. - Single instance of a document that does not accurately reflect plan requirements.
+- Single instance of a CCP log in place, but the "version" of the log in use is different from that in the HACCP plan i.e. the details are different or there are omissions. - Single instance of a document that does not accurately reflect plan requirements.

-- Numerous instances of preventive control logs in place, but the "versions" of the logs in use are different from those in the preventive control plan i.e. the details are different or there are omissions. - Numerous instances of a document that does not accurately reflect plan requirements.
+- Numerous instances of CCP logs in place, but the "versions" of the logs in use are different from those in the HACCP plan i.e. the details are different or there are omissions. - Numerous instances of documents that do not accurately reflect plan requirements.

-- Systematic failure to control the "versions" of the preventive control logs being used. - Systematic failure to control the preventive control plan documents.
+- Systematic failure to control the "versions" of the CCP logs being used. - Systematic failure to control the HACCP Plan documents.

-7.03.02: Are the preventive control monitoring activities and frequencies in compliance with the preventive control plans, charts, and procedures?
+6.03.02: Are the CCP monitoring activities and frequencies in compliance with the HACCP Plan and CCP SOPs?

-Total compliance (15 points): Preventive control monitoring activities and frequencies are in compliance with what is written in the preventive control plans, charts, and procedures.
-Check current logs against the preventive control program.
+Total compliance (15 points): CCP monitoring activities and frequencies are in compliance with what is written in the HACCP Plan and CCP SOPs.
+Check current logs against the HACCP plan.
 Auditor should carefully check the monitoring frequencies - allow some slight variations (minutes either way of the target frequency).
-The critical limits should exactly match those mentioned on the preventive control program.
+The critical control limits should exactly match those mentioned on the HACCP plan.
 Note that if a monitoring test is done more frequently than stated, it is not necessarily a fault (i.e. point loss) if it is "in the spirit" of the plan.

-• Single/isolated instance(s) where information or requirements on the records does not match what is noted in the preventive control program.
+• Single/isolated instance(s) where information or requirements on the records do not match what is noted in the HACCP plan.

-• Numerous instances where information or requirements on the records does not match what is noted in the preventive control program.
+• Numerous instances where information or requirements on the records do not match what is noted in the HACCP plan.

-- Systematic failure to have information or requirements on the records matching what is noted in the preventive control program. - Single instance where a preventive control has been created but monitoring data has not been recorded.
+- Systematic failure to have information or requirements on the records matching what is noted in the HACCP plan. - Single instance where a CCP has been created but monitoring data has not been recorded.

-7.03.03: Do workers directly involved with preventive control operations understand basic preventive control principles and their role in monitoring preventive controls?

-Total compliance (10 points): Individuals should understand the basics of a preventive control program and how it applies to their operations.
-Individuals should have a good understanding of the details of the preventive controls that they are directly involved with, including procedures, critical limits in the case of process preventive controls and corrective action procedures.
+6.03.03: Do CCP operators understand basic HACCP principles and their role in monitoring CCPs?
+Total compliance (10 points): CCP operators should understand basic HACCP principles, specifically CCPs in their areas and their responsibilities for taking appropriate action should the limits be exceeded.
 This can be determined through casual worker interview, with the approval of the audit host.
-The visual part of this confirmation is matching what the worker says versus what is written in the preventive control documentation and the preventive control monitoring logs.
+The visual part of this confirmation is matching what the CCP operator says versus what is written in the HACCP documentation and also what is written in the CCP monitoring logs.

-- Single/isolated instance(s) where the workers are lacking in basic knowledge about preventive controls. - Single/isolated instance(s) where the workers are not able to explain correctly, details about the preventive controls they are monitoring e.g. what to do if the critical limits are exceeded.
+- Single/isolated instance(s) where the CCP operator(s) are lacking in basic knowledge about HACCP principles. - Single/isolated instance(s) where the CCP operator(s) are not able to explain correctly, details about the CCP's they are monitoring e.g. what to do if the critical control limits are exceeded.